Read more about how RIT is tackling the coronavirus crisis here

 Integrated microelectronic or nanoelectronic circuits and sensors drive our global economy, increase our productivity, and help improve our quality of life.
 Semiconductor and photonic devices impact virtually every aspect of human life, from communication, entertainment, and transportation to health, solid-state lighting, and solar cells.
 RIT’s microelectronic engineering program is considered a world leader in the education of semiconductor process engineers.

-The microelectronic engineering masters provides a unique combination of physics, chemistry, and engineering in a state-of-the-art facility to prepare graduates for the real world.
+The microelectronic engineering master provides a unique combination of physics, chemistry, and engineering in a state-of-the-art facility to prepare graduates for the real world.
 With internationally renowned professors with years of experience, courses are grounded in reality – practical skill and advanced theory, combine for comprehensive learning.
 Put your knowledge to work with a microelectronic engineering master from RIT.

 The objective of the MS degree in microelectronic engineering is to provide an opportunity for students to perform graduate-level research as they prepare for entry into either the semiconductor industry or a doctoral program.
 The degree requires strong preparation in the area of microelectronics and requires a thesis.